Vito-lab/Exam-Quiz-Page-Series/README.md

     added Hover text on Navigation icons and Result Details' icons;
     added page color changes with CSS and JS;
     added screen width adjustions;
+    adjusted question title Symbols to question title's height.
+Now Symbol is in the center of the question title;
     added font awesome icons in Info and Help support icons' slots and therefore Info and Help picture icons were removed;
     improved CSS for page colors.
 Now all code lines of page colors are in 1 CSS file;
     improved Info and Help windows' closure features.
 Now these windows will close only when user clicks mouse left-click outside window.
 Also improved scrolling features in the window's field;